Frequently Asked Questions (FAQ)

 Q. How can I obtain CFA money for use in Biffeche?

 A. In Dakar, Sénégal, at the banks at Place d'Independence; or, at the Banque Islamique du Sénégal or the Hotel de la Poste in Saint-Louis, Sénégal.
 US Dollars and new Euro are most readily accepted for conversion to CFA money.
-(Note that the Biffeche Dinar-Haut (BDH) is not currently available to the general public, and that it is not necessary for transacting the commerce within the Kingdom.)
+(Note that the Biffeche Dinar-Haut (BDH) is not currently available to the general public, and that it is not necessary for transacting commerce within the Kingdom.)

 Q. I am interested in obtaining an aristocratic title.
 Can this be arranged?

-A. ABSOLUTELY NOT.
-Biffeche's very few aristocratic titles are hereditary, depending on the original grants.
+A. No. Biffeche's very few aristocratic titles are hereditary, depending on the original grants.
 Titles of nobility have been granted by the Kings only in very rare cases to a few people of the highest character and impeccable background who have given extraordinary service to the Kingdom or created great programs and resources for the people of Biffeche.
 It is not possible even to ask officially, since it is always a rare spontaneous act of the monarch.

 Q. What about Knighthoods?